 Here is a good idea of the kinds of health administration jobs for which you can apply once you’ve graduated.
 They are listed within Florida, and the scope of positions advertised is wide.

 - An assisted living facility advertised an opening for an executive director.
-If you have a desire to work in another area of healthcare, look for a position as a health service area manager.
+If you have a desire to work in another area of healthcare, look for a position as a health services manager.

 - Practice manager positions are open throughout Florida, each requesting different levels of experience.